makhortheeight/rowland-quantsec/README.md

 # Misc facts about this pipeline

 This pipeline aims to profile mRNA responses.
-It uses the Lexogen QuantSec 3' kit for sequencing platform and protocol (info on RNA-to-cDNA conversion, as well as adaptor sequence and DNA amplification specifics, can be found on their website, which is linked at the bottom of page).
+It uses the Lexogen QuantSec 3' kit for its sequencing platform and protocol (info on RNA-to-cDNA conversion, as well as adaptor sequence and DNA amplification specifics, can be found on their website, which is linked at the bottom of page).

 This pipeline uses Single-End sequencing, not Paired End.
 If you want to use Paired End sequencing, some adjustments will need to be made during the trimming and alignment steps, as well as with file addresses (and possibly other places as well).